sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/remove-agent-portal.md

    **Result:** The PI to OCS Agent application is uninstalled on the host machine.

-## Step 2: Remove the PI to OCS Agent on the OCS portal
+## Step 2: Remove the PI to OCS Agent on the portal

-After uninstalling an agent from a host machine, you also need to remove it from the OCS portal.
+After uninstalling an agent from a host machine, you also need to remove it from the portal.

-1. Log on to the [OCS portal](https://cloud.osisoft.com).
+1. Log on to the [portal](https://cloud.osisoft.com).

 1. Click the menu ![ ](../..\images\waffle-button.png) icon, then click **Data Collection > PI to OCS Agents**.